 LCDL Short Volume

-GraniteShares 2x Long LCID Daily ETF (LCDL) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $247,532, listed on NASDAQ, carrying a beta of -1.16 to the broader market.
-The Fund seeks daily investment results, before fees and expenses, of 2 times (200%) the daily percentage change of the common stock of Lucid Group Inc, (NASDAQ: LCID) There is no guarantee that the Fund will meet its stated objective.
-Led by Will Rhind, public since 2025-04-21.
+GraniteShares 2x Long LCID Daily ETF (LCDL) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $194,427, listed on NASDAQ, carrying a beta of -0.76 to the broader market.
+This Fund aims to deliver twice the daily performance of Lucid Group Inc. Led by Will Rhind, public since 2025-04-21.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.